-- Construction Fund Non-Reimbursable Project Investment Grant Program - Severance Tax Trust Fund Operational Account Grant Program - Water Supply Reserve Account (WSRA) Grant Program
+- Construction Fund Non-Reimbursable Project Investment Grant Program - Severance Tax Trust Fund Operational Account Grant Program - WSRA Grant Program

 The design of the whitewater course was performed by Recreational Engineering and Planning through Gunnison County.
 Construction was completed in 2002 and the final course contains six water features including river-wide U structures and offset double deflectors.
 The primary materials used in construction were grouted boulders.
 Construction costs were approximately \$200,000.
-U.S. Army Corps of Engineers' regional general and nationwide permits were obtained for construction and subsequent maintenance activities.
+USACE regional general and nationwide permits were obtained for construction and subsequent maintenance activities.

 Also in 2002, the UGRWCD filed for the RICD water right in water court and participated in a hearing before the CWCB.
 Note that since that time, the CWCB's process has changed and RICD applicants now participate in a public deliberation in front of the board.
 Cost for the RICD water right and legal fees were approximately \$475,000.
-The decree for the RICD was issued in 2006.
+The decree for the RICD was issued in 2006 and was made absolute in 2012.

 Operations.
-The Gunnison Whitewater Park has provided recreation boating experiences for many boating enthusiasts since 2002 and has been host to the Annual Gunnison River Festival and the 2010 USA Freestyle Kayaking Point Series.
+The Gunnison Whitewater Park has provided recreational boating experiences for many boating enthusiasts since 2002 and has been host to the Annual Gunnison River Festival and the 2010 USA Freestyle Kayaking Point Series.